Smoothex/cloud-based-traffic-light-assistant/README.md

 ## How to build the app using EAS CLI

-1. In the terminal install eas-cli using `npm install -g eas-cli`
+1. In the terminal install eas-cli using `npm install -g eas-cli`.
-1. Create an account for [Expo Dev](expo.dev)
+1. Create an account for [Expo Dev](expo.dev).
-1. Log in with your credentials using `eas login`
+1. Log in with your credentials using `eas login`.
-1. Configure your project using `eas build:configure`, which creates an `eas.json` file with configs
+1. Configure your project using `eas build:configure`, which creates an `eas.json` file with configs.
-1. Either build the `android` folder locally with  `npx expo prebuild` or skip this step because it happens automatically in the pipeline
+1. Either build the `android` folder locally with  `npx expo prebuild` or skip this step because it happens automatically in the pipeline.
-1. Add the environmental variables from your `.env` file in Secrets of your Expo project on the Expo dev page in order to build the app correctly
+1. Add the environmental variables from your `.env` file in Secrets of your Expo project on the Expo dev page in order to build the app correctly.
-1. Start a building pipeline with `eas build -p android --profile development`
+1. Start a building pipeline with `eas build -p android --profile development`.
-1. After the pipeline succeeds you can download the <em>.apk</em> on your file via the link from your terminal or you can find it in Builds on the Expo dev page
+1. After the pipeline succeeds you can download the <em>.apk</em> on your file via the link from your terminal or you can find it in Builds on the Expo dev page.
-1. After installing the app on your physical device you have to start a server with `npx expo start`
+1. After installing the app on your physical device you have to start a server with `npx expo start`.

 ## How to run the app using Expo Go